When to Test

 At-home self-tests detect current infection and give you results in 10-15 minutes.

 The Food and Drug Administration recommends people who get an initial negative result on an at-home test, take at least one more test 48 hours later.
 Take a third test, 48 hours after the second, if the second test was negative and you don’t have symptoms.

 To get at-home tests:

 - The Health Department has free at-home test kits available while supplies last.
-You can get them at any branch of the Caroline County Public Library, at our in-person testing, or call (410) 479-8000 to request test kits for pick up.
+You can get them at any branch of the Caroline County Public Library or call (410) 479-8000 to request test kits for pick up.
 Limits may apply.